 SnakeViz

-SnakeViz is a browser based graphical viewer for the output of Python’s cProfile module.
+SnakeViz is a browser based graphical viewer for the output of Python’s cProfile module and an alternative to using the standard library pstats module.
 It was originally inspired by RunSnakeRun.
-SnakeViz works on Python 2.7 and Python 3.
-SnakeViz itself is still likely to work on Python 2.6, but official support has been dropped now that Tornado no longer supports Python 2.6.
+SnakeViz works on Python 3.7+.
+SnakeViz v2.1.2 and older are still likely to work on Python 2.7, but official support has been dropped now Python 2 is EOL.

 Installation